GhostDragonWasTaken/methASM/README.md

 - Control flow (`if`/`while`/`for`/`switch`/`break`/`continue`) is emitted from explicit IR control-flow instructions.
 - Local declarations, assignment, branches, labels, and returns emit directly from IR.
 - IR now models lvalue address and memory operations explicitly (`addr_of`, `load`, `store`) for struct fields, pointer dereference, and indexed access.
+- IR lowering also injects runtime traps for dynamic null dereference and fixed-array out-of-bounds access.
 - Heap allocation is modeled as explicit IR (`new`) instead of AST-side expression fallback.
 - Integer binary/unary operations lower to pure IR.
 - Type-aware lowering supports specific floating-point calculations with XMM registers.